With an Adyen business account, your users can:

 Supported currencies, locations, and priorities

 To specify how fast the funds must be sent, you can set a priority in the request.
-A with a higher priority incurs higher fees.
-The priorities available for bank transfers are:
+Each priority level incurs a different fee based on the processing speed and payment network.
+The available priorities for bank transfers are:

-• Regular: recommended for normal, low-value transactions to a recipient in the same location.
+- Regular: Recommended for standard, low-value transactions to a recipient in the same region.

-• Instant: instant way to transfer funds within the United States and in Single Euro Payments Area (SEPA) locations.
-Has higher fees than a regular payout.
+- Instant: Transfers funds instantly within the United States and the Single Euro Payments Area (SEPA).

-When using cross-border priority, delays and potential fees may occur due to involving correspondent banks.
-As a result, the beneficiary may receive a reduced amount compared to the one instructed.
+When using Cross-border priority, delays and additional fees may occur due to intermediary banks.
+As a result, the beneficiary may receive a lower amount than the instructed value.

 The following tables show the priorities available for each currency and location.